 You do need to disclose in the article that the links are affiliate in nature and that you get compensated for any purchases made through the links.

-As with any affiliate marketing links work best when put in excellent content that builds trust and authority.
-If you can do this in an article, then you might just be able to harness Medium’s amazing traffic to get some solid sales off a well-placed link.
+As with any affiliate marketing links, these work best when put in excellent content that builds trust and authority.
+If you can do this in an article, then you might just be able to harness Medium's amazing traffic to get some solid sales off a well-placed link.